BonkerGod/TUD-PV-monitoring-tool/README.md

 ```

 > [!TIP]
-> These functions are stored in 'pyt_to_SQL.py'; it is advised to run this code in a different file, so you do not accidentally destroy the code.
+> These functions are stored in `pyt_to_SQL.py`; it is advised to run this code in a different file, so you do not accidentally destroy the code.
 Do this by adding `from pyt_to_SQL import init, create_table, db_close` at the top of your file.

-The next step is to configure the JSON files properly, to see how to do this click [here](#example-config-test).
+The next step is to configure the JSON files properly.
+To see this open the foldable example-config-test under the header [File descriptions](#file-descriptions).
 When you have completed all previous steps, you can start using the database by running 'TUD-opet-supervisor.py'.

 ## File descriptions